TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 2/Jeremiah 2.16.md

 ---

-The children also of Memphis and Tahpanhes have broken the crown of thy head.
+The children also of Memphis and Tahpanhes have broken the crown of your head.